jeffseely/jeffseely.github.io/Text.md

 "Hello" + " " + "World";
 ```

 This is a program.
 It doesn't do much, but it's a start.
-In this book, code examples like `"Hello" + " " + "World";` will be set in a monospaced font similar to what is used in Repl.it and also placed in a light grey box.
+In this book, code examples like `"Hello" + " " + "World";` will be set in a monospaced font similar to what is used in Replit.com and also placed in a light grey box.
 It will make the examples easier to follow and it will make them easier to copy and paste.

 Also note that every statement in JavaScript should end in a *semicolon*.
 Although the JavaScript interpreter is smart enough to add in missing semicolons for you when it is reading what you have written, it doesn't always do it the way you might expect, so you should always put semicolons at the end of each statement.
 Later in the course you will see that some statements may run longer than one line.
 The semicolon goes at the end of the *entire* statement.